satpreetsingh/satpreetsingh.github.io/generator/content/service.md

 title = "Service"
 +++

-**NOTE: Currently on hold while I finish off other projects that are taking up most of my time over the weekends**
+~~NOTE: Currently on hold while I finish off other projects that are taking up most of my time over the weekends~~

 # Pro bono consulting/counseling
-I am offering pro bono (without charge) consulting or counseling sessions of 30-45 min duration for anyone who might want to avail of my expertise or experience.
+I am offering pro bono (without charge) consulting or counseling sessions of ~30 min duration for anyone who might want to avail of my expertise or experience.

 ### Some areas that I have experience in and think I could provide advice
 * Building machine learning models or systems